We’re over the halfway mark for the year – and kicked off 1 July with three big ticket items for the industry:

 Online tutorial for passive rockfall protection structures

-In June 2017, an online tutorial providing instruction on the design of passive rockfall protection structures became available on the Institution of Professional Engineers New Zealand (IPENZ) website.
+In June 2017, an online tutorial providing instruction on the design of passive rockfall protection structures became available on the Engineering New Zealand website.

 Rockfall structures such as fences and embankments act to reduce the effects of falling rock on people and/or infrastructure.